sebastienros/parlot/docs/parsers.md

 });
 ```

-For performance reasons it is recommended to return a static Parser instance.
-Otherwise each `Parse` execution will allocate and it will usually be the same objects.
+For performance reasons it is recommended to return a singleton (or static) Parser instance.
+Otherwise each `Parse` execution will allocate a new Parser instance.

 ### Eof